Kitware/dive/docs/UI-AttributeDetails.md

 ### Numeric Filters

-Numeric filters will only operate on the filters that have numeric values.
+only operates on the attributes that have numeric values.

 - Range Filtering
     - Provides a slider with a custom range that can be used to filter the attribute values